andkrau/digitalSignageGen/README.md

     Use of "-" will automatically be padded with spaces.
 To turn this off, use "&#8208;".

     noon
-    How to format "12:00 am". "noon" or "Noon" are suggested.
+    How to format "12:00 pm". "noon" or "Noon" are suggested.

     buttonsRoom
     Disabling this will remove the overlay buttons for rooms.